Charan152315/expense-tracker-api/README.md

 - 👥 Group creation and group-based expense tracking
 - 🛠️ Dockerized setup for development and production
 - 📦 PostgreSQL as the database
-- 📁 Modular code structure (routes, schemas, models, utils)
-- ✅ Tested using Postman and Pytest
+- 🧪 Tested using Pytest and Postman
+- ☁️ Live deployment on AWS EC2 and Render
+- 🔐 Environment-based secure configuration

 ---